aerplejn/APT45/APT45Tools-master/README.md

-# CarHacking.Tools
+# APT45.Tools

-CarHacking.Tools is a scripts collection of scripts to help jump start car research (and hacking?).
-All the scripts are designed and update to run on [Ubuntu 20.04](ubuntu.com).
+APT45.Tools is a scripts collection of scripts to help jump start car research (and hacking?).
+All the scripts are designed and update to run on [Gentoo](https://gentoo.org).

 ## How To Install